Types

 name of the model to use as a base model for the plugins.
 By default, the

-expected arity of the target class is 1
+expected arity of the target class is 1.
+The attribute target-arity can be

 "plugins": {